shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Ksathwik03/info.md

 Ques - How to delete a commit in git?

 Ans -  To delete a commit in git we have to use a command "git rebase -p --onto SHA^ SHA",ShA can be found out by git log

+Ques - Is force push a good practice?
+Yes/No why?
+In most of the tasks on this repo, you used force push, so why this practice is Okay (neither good nor bad) in your case?
+Ans - Force push may be good or bad.
+We should never ever force push on a public repository because this can break someone's pull.
+Because this is a forked repositry of the main repositry force pusing it doesnt break any pull hence no problem occures.